dwyl/learn-api-design/README.md

 - use lower-case in URL segments.
 If you need to separate words, use `_` (underscore) or `-` (hyphen).
-Some servers ignore case so it's best to be clear.
+Some servers ignore case, so it's best to be clear.

 ### Use adequate `HTTP` response codes to indicate status